What Is the Role of Canada Immigration Lawyers in the Immigration Process?

 Say for instance that you obtained a green card through your job and now have to immigrate with your family.
 They too are eligible for green cards provided the kids are below 21.

 However, the process of obtaining permanent residency status can be painfully slow, to say the least.
 So, there’s cause to worry if one of your kids is about to turn 21.

 You’ll need to retain an immigration lawyer so that they can expedite the process.
 Otherwise, if the child turns 21 before they get permanent residency status, they’ll effectively get locked out of the country and have to apply for residency on their own.

 7. Your Employer Isn’t Willing to Handle the Immigration Process

-If you receive an offer of employment from a US-based firm that requires you to immigrate, your prospective employer is under no obligation to help you with the immigration processes.
+If you receive an offer of employment from a Canada-based firm that requires you to immigrate, your prospective employer is under no obligation to help you with the immigration processes.
 In that case, you’ll have to get an immigration lawyer to help you with the process of getting a green card or visa.

 Obtaining these documents based on an employment offer is quite a complicated process that could potentially result in lengthy delays.
 Don’t attempt to do it yourself or you might end up losing the opportunity altogether.

 8. You Find Paperwork Alone Exhausting

 Even the most basic of US immigration applications involves filling out mountains of paperwork.
 What’s more, you have to correctly fill out the requested information in great detail.